glouppe/info8006-introduction-to-ai/lecture10.md

 ???

-R: add speech recognition after translation, with hmm and nnets
+R: add speech recognition after translation, with hmm and nnets as a comparison
 R: explain limitations of dividing by tasks -> hence nn
+R: check KC tuto on NLP
 R: emergent communication

 ---